decchu14/DSA/README.md

 # DSA
-Data Structure and Algorithms Coding Exercises using C++
+Data Structure and Algorithms Coding Exercises using C++.